 Walk across the lengths of Tiananmen Square and into the magnificent Forbidden City.
 Sightseeing here involves approximately 3-4 hours on foot.
 Soak up the harmonious ambience of the Temple of Heaven for around 1 hour.
-This evening, enjoy a Chinese acrobatic show and a traditional Peking Duck Dinner.
+This evening, enjoy a traditional Peking Duck Dinner.